Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 ### Install ServicePulse

-NOTE: Make sure that ServiceControl and ServiceControl.Monitoring instances are added first.
+NOTE: Make sure that ServiceControl and ServiceControl Monitoring instances are added first.

 [ServicePulse](/servicepulse/) is a web application for production monitoring and recoverability.
 It connects to a Monitoring instance to display monitoring data and to a ServiceControl instance to display recoverability data.